geojeff/busser/README.md

     npm install busser

 This would install the dependencies and busser, but that doesn't work yet.
-Significant note: CoffeeScript, nor the testing framework, will not be required in a normal user installation.
+Significant NOTE: CoffeeScript, nor the testing framework, will not be required in a normal user installation.
 This will be a node.js tool installable via npm.